strawhattom/faceit-discord-watcher/README.md

 **Configuration Fields:**
 - `faceit_token`: Your FACEIT API token (get from [FACEIT Developer Portal](https://developers.faceit.com/))
 - `discord_token`: Discord bot token (create a bot at [Discord Developer Portal](https://discord.com/developers/applications))
-- `discord_channel_id`: Discord channel ID where notifications will be sent
+- `discord_channel_ids`: array of Discord channel ID where notifications will be sent
 - `poll_interval_seconds`: How often to check for new matches (in seconds, default: 60)
 - `faceit_users`: Array of FACEIT nicknames or player IDs to monitor